- 1 What is the Illinois state animal?

 What is the Illinois state tree?

-What is the oldest tree in the state of Illinois?
+What is the biggest bluegill caught in Illinois?

 Does Illinois have a state fossil?